 Spectra S2 Portability

-With the Spectra S2, you won’t get anything other than the pump and its main parts.
+With the Spectra S2, you won’t get anything other than the breast pump and its main parts.
 So, you will have to get a bag in which you can carry it separately.
 And since the pump is pretty large and kind of awkwardly shaped because of the handle, it won’t fit into all of your purses.

-Yes, the handle is awesome because it allows you to just grab a pump and move around the house if you need to.
+Yes, the handle is awesome because it allows you to just grab a breast pump and move around the house if you need to.
 But it also means that the S2 will take up much more space in your purse than it should.
 Additionally, with the Spectra S2 you don’t really have the option of using batteries in it.
 Even the deluxe set only includes a wall adapter, and you would have to get a car charger separately and off-brand.

 Medela Pump in Style Portability

-The Medela is much smaller than the Spectra one, which is a plus.
+The Medela pump is much smaller than the Spectra one, which is a plus.
 Even the insurance pump, which is the most basic version of it, comes in a little discreet pouch that allows you to carry it wherever you want.

 The pump is also a square shape, which means that it will be easier to carry around and fit into your other purses.

 Last, but certainly not the least is the portability charging aspect.
-The deluxe version of the Medela pump includes a battery that allows you to use your pump on the go.
-Which also means that you won’t have to use a car adapter if you’re pumping on your way to work – just remember to charge up those batteries beforehand.
+The deluxe version of the Medela pump includes a battery pack that allows you to use your pump on the go.
+This also means that you won’t have to use a car adapter if you’re pumping on your way to work – just remember to charge up those batteries beforehand.